 - Must be able to work in Ontario (Canadian Citizen, Permanent Resident of Canada or Indigenous Person of Canada)

-- Demonstrate both academic excellence and financial need
+- Demonstrate academic excellence

 - Students are eligible to receive the internship award only once during their undergraduate studies at York.

 APPLICATION PACKAGE: Your application package must contain the following required documents: